hendpraz/compfest-go-eat/README.md

 ## Steps

 I tried to use TDD steps
-1. Write code to process the arguments, test it
+1. Write code to process the arguments
-2. Design the Classes, apply SOLID, test it
+2. Design the Classes, apply SOLID
-3. Create the database for the whole program, test it
+3. Create the database for the whole program
-4. Create the "Show Map" feature, test it
+4. Create the "Show Map" feature
-5. Create the "Order Food" feature, test it
+5. Create the "Order Food" feature
-6. Create the "View History" feature, test it
+6. Create the "View History" feature
-7. Create the Driver Rating feature, test it
+7. Create the Driver Rating feature

-8. Handle Edge Cases
+Tests, Handle Edge Cases, and Refactor in every step
-9. Refactor, Keep the Code DRY

 ## App Demo